 The issued licence will indicate the star rating awarded as well as stating the length of the licence.
 This information will be publicly available, either being published on the local authority website or through a direct enquiry to the local authority.
 In addition, the licensee must clearly display the licence on their premises.

 A local authority may at any time suspend, vary or revoke a licence.

-More information is available in the Procedural Guidance for Local Authorities document on the GOV.UK website.
+More information is available in the statutory guidance for local authorities on the GOV.UK website.

 Selling animals as pets